 AGL's field seismic capability has expanded with GPS, well logging, VSP, and full-wave surface seismic systems, allowing us to conduct a variety of surveys and tests.
-We are particularly interested in unconventional resource rocks: shales, and other lowporosity, low-permeability reservoirs.
-In addition, we have two field sites under development.
-The UH Coastal Field Station is 30 miles south of Houston and is beside a producing oilfield.
+We are particularly interested in unconventional resource rocks: shales, and other lowporosity, low- permeability reservoirs.
+In addition, we have two field sites developed for research and teaching: The UH Coastal Field Station is 30 miles south of Houston and is beside a producing oilfield.
 The Yellowstone Bighorn site in Montana is a structurally complex region also proximal to oil production.
-In these and other areas, we are evaluating and comparing planted geophones and landstreamers, analog and digital sensors, and microphones as auxiliary sensors.
+In these and other areas, we are evaluating and comparing planted geophones and landstreamers, analog and digital sensors, and microphones as auxiliary sensors, and unmanned aerial vehicles (UAVs) with seismic sensors.
 Our goal is continued development of the technology and methods related to the full seismic wavefield recorded with multicomponent sensors in both land and marine settings.
-With sponsor collaboration and counsel, we propose to undertake a problem-driven field program addressing fundamental issues of data acquisition, subsurface imaging, and analysis.
+With sponsor collaboration and counsel, we are undertaking a problem-driven field program addressing fundamental issues of data acquisition, subsurface imaging, and analysis.